skalenetwork/sgxwallet/docs/run-in-hardware-mode.md

 ### Command Flags

+-   \-h     Display available flags
 -   \-c     Do not verify client certificate
 -   \-s     Sign client certificate without human confirmation
 -   \-d     Turn on debug output
 -   \-v     Verbose mode: turn on debug output
 -   \-vv    Detailed verbose mode: turn on debug and trace outputs
 -   \-n     Launch SGXWalletServer using http (not https)
 -   \-b     Restore from back up (you will need to enter backup key)
 -   \-y     Do not ask user to acknowledge receipt of backup key
+-   \-T     Generate test keys

 ### Healthcheck